 The high population densities in some of Kisumu's informal settlements mean that septic tanks, pit latrines and UDDTs must be emptied regularly.
-City authorities might therefore consider developing, on an urgent basis, a sanitation improvement program that specifies clearly the lines of responsibility, once septic tanks, pit latrines and UDDTs are full.
-MCK also needs to ensure that there are adequate waste dumping facilities for the safe disposal of waste.
+City authorities must therefore develop a sanitation improvement program that specifies clearly the lines of responsibility, once septic tanks, pit latrines and UDDTs are full.
+MCK must also ensure that there are adequate waste dumping facilities for the safe disposal of waste.
 Without access to affordable waste dumping sites, septic tank and pit emptying service providers are likely to dump the septic tank/pit sludge illegally.